node-red/node-red.github.io/docs/hardware/raspberrypi.md

 This does not add any specific nodes to Node-RED.
 Instead the Wiring-Pi module can be made available for use in Function nodes.

-To do this, update `settings.js` to add the `wiring-pi` module to the Function global context:
+To do this, edit your `settings.js` file to add the `wiring-pi` module to the Function global context section:

     functionGlobalContext: {
         wpi: require('wiring-pi')